folio-org/folio-sample-modules/simple-vertx/README.md

 The key differences include:
 * It makes a call to the 'hello' module, instead of producing a constant response.
-* In the POST handler, it parses the Json it gets from hello, and adds its own message to it
+* In the POST handler, it parses the JSON it gets from hello, and adds its own message to it.
 * The POST handler is operating on the whole body of the message, unlike the hello module, which pipes its request into its response asynchronously.
 * The code is split in two classes: MainVerticle.java and SimpleWebService.java